Brent Burns

 During the shortened 2012–13 season and continuing through the 2013–14 season, the Sharks used Burns as a forward.
 Starting with the 2014–15 season, he was returned to defence.
 At the end of the 2015–16 season, Burns finished third in voting for the James Norris Memorial Trophy (awarded to the NHL's best defenceman); one year later, at the end of the 2016–17 season, Burns won the award for the first time in his career.

+Following the retirement of Marc-André Fleury, Burns is the last active player in the NHL to have played in the league prior to the 2004–05 NHL lockout, having debuted in 2003–04.

 Playing career

 Amateur

 Burns was drafted by the Minnesota Wild in the first round, 20th overall, in the 2003 NHL Entry Draft.
 He spent most of his minor hockey career playing for the Barrie Icemen and Ajax Knights of the Ontario Minor Hockey Association (OMHA).
 He spent two years playing in the Metropolitan Toronto Hockey league (MTHL), now called the Greater Toronto Hockey League (GTHL), for the North York Canadiens, along with fellow NHL draftees Anthony Stewart and Geoff Platt.
 Burns then played his Ontario Hockey League (OHL) career as a right winger with the Brampton Battalion in the 2002–03 season.
 He led the team in playoff scoring that season with five goals and six assists in 11 games.
 Burns was runner-up for Most Improved Player in the OHL as voted on by Leagues coaches.